-Dear >> Name <<:
+Dear <</Name 1>> <</Name 2>>:

-MRAG Americas, Inc. ("MRAG") is writing to inform you of an incident that may affect the security of some of your information.
-While we are unaware of any actual or attempted misuse of your information, we take this incident very seriously and we are providing you with information about the incident, our response to it, and resources available to you to help protect your information, should you feel it appropriate to do so.
+Leerburg Enterprises, Inc. ("Leerburg") is contacting you to notify you of an incident that affects some of your payment card information used on our e-commerce website.
+We take the security of personal information in our care seriously and are providing you with this notice to make you aware of the incident, the steps we are taking in response, and steps you may take to help protect your personal information, should you feel it is appropriate to do so.